phawkinson29/MyFirstRepository/README.md

 # MyFirstRepository

-STA 445 assignment for Spring 2024
+##Paige Hawkinson

+###STA 445

+I am making these changes as it is part of the homework 9 assignment